 Gradescope integrates directly into MyUni (Canvas) to provide a digital solution for assessments requiring mathematical symbols, equations or diagrams and computer programming or coding assessment tasks.
 Gradescope supports handwritten assessment tasks, which can be uploaded by students in real time.

 Gradescope utilises Artificial Intelligence (AI) to batch answers to questions, significantly reducing overheads in marking time for staff and supporting rapid and robust feedback to students to promote learning and increase engagement.

 Gradescope provides authentication and veracity of student authorship, as it tracks the full lifecycle of a student’s individual contributions toward an assessment task.
 Data is captured throughout an assessment, enabling point in time review of authorship.
 Gradescope delivers similarity checking capability for computer programming or coding assessment items ensuring academic integrity.

 As a digital assessment tool, Gradescope supports marking at scale, including dynamic marking for consistent marking practices, ensuring equitable assessment outcomes for students.
 Student feedback is provided seamlessly to students, supporting the achievement of critical learning outcomes.

 Learning insights are provided via detailed learning analytics, supporting refinements in assessment design and immediate identification of and responses to barriers to student learning.
 Integration with MyUni (Canvas) ensures ease of grade management and release to students.

-We are seeking expressions of interest from interested academic staff to participate in the pilot.
+We are seeking expressions of interest from interested academic staff to participate in the extended pilot.